couchbaselabs/docs-ng/content/couchbase-manual-2.0/introduction-to-couchbase-server.markdown

 amount of information that can be kept in RAM.

-[The Bucket Quota is used by the system to determine when data should beejected](couchbase-manual-ready.html#couchbase-introduction-architecture-ejection-eviction) from memory.
+[The Bucket Quota is used by the system to determine when data should beejected](#couchbase-introduction-architecture-ejection-eviction) from memory.
 Bucket Quotas are dynamically configurable within the limit of your Server Quota, and enable you to individually control the caching of information in memory on a per bucket basis.
 You can therefore configure different buckets to cope with your required caching RAM allocation requirements.

 The Server Quota is also dynamically configurable, but care must be taken to ensure that the nodes in your cluster have the available RAM to support your chosen RAM quota configuration.

-For more information on changing Couchbase Quotas, see [Changing Couchbase Quotas](couchbase-manual-ready.html#couchbase-admin-tasks-quotas).
+For more information on changing Couchbase Quotas, see [Changing Couchbase Quotas](#couchbase-admin-tasks-quotas).

 <a id="couchbase-introduction-architecture-vbuckets"></a>